jwatowatson/RecurrentVivax/Pooled_Final_Analysis/Pooled_Analysis.md

-Summary of the data and the whole of the VHX data versus the subset typed (in terms of number of episodes):
+Summary of the data and the whole of the VHX data set versus the subset typed (in terms of number of episodes):

 ```
 ## Number of individuals with at least one episode typed: 164